The Ottawa Office is MCC’s voice to the Canadian government, advocating for policies that support our work of relief, development and peacebuilding.

 - Hosting an annual seminar for university students on topics such as Indigenous rights, social justice or faith and public policy

-- Producing resources such as the annual Peace Sunday Packet and the new Remembrance Day Resource for Teachers.
+- Producing resources such as the annual Peace Sunday Packet.

 - Organizing annual events like the student seminar